1. - Introduction

 Concluding Thoughts ...

-The design includes much more than just the cool options you want.
-A "Good" trailer will include much more than good looks.
+Trailer design includes much more than just the cool options you want.
+A "Good" trailer includes more than nice looks.

-Check out this short series of articles, and you'll know a lot more when you go to purchase or build a trailer.
+Check out the following pages, and you'll know a lot more when you go to purchase or build a trailer.

 Next Up: Trailer Strength